mike99mac/minimy-mike99mac/hardware/README.md

 - Glue the 4 moldings onto the carcase and clamp.
 The long molding will be glued to the top sliding panel.
 - Drill holes and screw 2 1-1/2" stainelss steel screws through the top sliding panel molding into the back sliding panel.
 This will ensure the boombox stays together when being carried.

+### Drill holes on face
+Baltic birch plywood is subject to tearout.
+To avoid that as much as possible, perform the following steps:
+- Using a template, drill holes in the front with sharp Forstner bits:
+  - 2 holes for jacks:   11/32 (0.344")
+  - 3 holes for buttons:  9/32 (0.281")
+  - 5 holes for amp:     19/64 (0.297")

 ### Finish sliding panels
 Ideally, the sliding panels will fit and slide perfectly.